 - fresh lemon juice

+Preheat the oven.
 Preheat the oven to 225°F and adjust a rack to the center.

 Prepare the salmon for poaching.
 Place the salmon in a baking dish that's approximately 9 x 13 x 2 inches -- one that will hold the fish in one layer.
 Pour in the oil, just to cover the fish.
 This may be a bit more or less than 2 cups.
 Sprinkle with salt and pepper and add a few sprigs of fresh herbs.

 Poach the salmon.
 Place the pan in the preheated 225°F oven and poach just until it's cooked through, about 16 minutes.